Aleph-Alpha/pharia-studio-sdk/docs/source/index.md

 Welcome to the Pharia Studio SDK 👋

-The Pharia Studio SDK provides a comprehensive set of tools for evaluating and benchmarking Large Language Models (LLMs) with Studio applications.
+The Pharia Studio SDK provides a comprehensive set of tools for evaluating and benchmarking Large Language Models (LLMs).
 Formerly the `intelligence_layer/evaluation` package.

 ## Key Features